RetroDECK/ES-DE/USERGUIDE-DEV.md

 Transition animation when navigating between gamelists, or between systems on the System view carousel.
 Can be set to _Slide, Fade_ or _Instant_.
 Only applicable for legacy themes as the newer type of theme sets lets the theme author define the transition animations in a more fine-grained manner.
 Therefore this option will be grayed out if a modern theme set has been selected.

+**Quick system select**

+The buttons to use to jump between systems in the gamelist view.
+The options are _Left/right or shoulders_, _Left/right or triggers_, _Shoulders_, _Triggers_, _Left/right_ or _Disabled_.
+The first two options will apply either left/right or shoulder/trigger buttons depending on the type of primary element used for the gamelist.
+For example a textlist or a vertical carousel will allow the use of the left and right buttons, but for horizontal carousels and grids these buttons are reserved for navigating the entries so instead the secondary buttons will be used, i.e. the shoulder or trigger buttons.
+Using these two options therefore leads to a slight inconsistency as different buttons will be used depending on the theme configuration.
+If instead using any of the single button pair options, i.e. _Shoulders_, _Triggers_ or _Left/right_, the navigation will be consistent regardless of theme configuration but you'll sacrifice the ability to use the selected buttons if the gamelist supports it, such as the ability to jump rows in a textlist using the shoulder and trigger buttons.

 **Gamelist on startup**

 If set to _None_, the system view will be displayed.
 Any other value will jump to that game system automatically on startup.